Sustainable Seafood and Marien Bioresources

-Knowledge for a sustainable fisheries and aquaculture, including land-based systems and in exposed areas.
+Knowledge for sustainable fisheries and aquaculture, in both land-based and exposed areas.

 The pilot study is a multidisciplinary and highly innovative research programme where researchers and PhD students collaborate to increase the knowledge base of interactions between aquaculture and the marine environment.
 It is initiated by NTNU Oceans.

 AQUAEXCEL (AQUAculture infrastructures for EXCELence in European fish research) is a EU-funded project (2015-2020) providing the aquaculture research community with a platform of top class research infrastructures.
 NTNU offers access to the CodTech lab, an advanced cultivation hatchery unit, and the Marine Cybernetics lab, designed for tests on sea cages or their components.
 Send in your application!
 See Call for proposals for Transnational Access.

 Read the AQUAEXCEL2020 articles in "International Aquafeed" and "Milling and Grain".

 The use of cleaner fish is an important non-medicamental method to combat salmon lice.
 Over 30 million lumpfish are produced each year for the use in Norwegian aquaculture sea cages.
 The understanding of the nutritional demands is important to be able to develop feed and feeding strategies ensuring the production of healthy cleaner fish with a good survival rate.
 The project is supported by the The Norwegian Seafood Research Fund (FHF) and is coordinated by NOFIMA.
 (2017-2020)